umutolcer/DSA210-Term-Project/README.md

 Simply by comparing high elo games and low games, I want to emphazise what low elo players can improve and what are the major differences between low elo and high elo players.
 I will test these two hypotheses:

-- **Null Hypothesis(H0):** Strategy and skills do not have an significant impact on players' ranks and surrender ratio in League of Legends.
+- **Null Hypothesis(H0):** There is no significant difference between High Elo and Low Elo players in terms of minion score, damage dealt, vision score, and surrender behavior in League of Legends.
-- **Alternative Hypothesis(H1):** Strategy and skills have an significant impact on being successful in League of Legends as they increase players' ranks.
+- **Alternative Hypothesis(H1):** There is a significant difference between High Elo and Low Elo players in terms of minion score, damage dealt, vision score, and surrender behavior in League of legends.

 ---